siboehm/lleaves/README.md

 |``lleaves``  | 5.90ms  | 56.96ms | 388.88ms |

 ## Advanced usage
-To avoid any Python overhead during inference you can link against the generated binary.
+To avoid any Python overhead during prediction you can link directly against the generated binary.
-For an example of how to do this see `benchmarks/c_bench/`.
+See `benchmarks/c_bench/` for an example of how to do this.
-The function signature might change between major versions.
+The function signature can change between major versions.

 ## Development
 ```bash